SOFTWARE INFO

 Frequently Asked Questions (FAQ):

-The software available for download are usually ISO image files.
+Products posted are usually ISO image files.
 An ISO image file is an exact representation of a CD or DVD, including the content and the logical format.
-ISO files from our MSDN Software Center end with either an .ISO or .IMG extension.
+ISO files from MSDN end with either an .ISO or .IMG extension.
 The extension might need to be changed to work with your CD writing software.

 Common utilities for writing an ISO file to recordable media such as CD-R include ISORecorder, Nero, and Roxio.
 The contents of images files can be extracted to hard drive using utilities such as ISObuster or DaemonTools.
 Image files can be mounted locally using the Virtual CD-ROM Control Panel for Windows XP.
 For more information about image files, please visit the MSDN FAQ.